ftxqxd/slydot/README.md

 ### Longer-term goals

+- Undo
 - GUI
+- Better graphics
   - Animations
     - For example: losing cells on a unit makes those tiles sink into the ground
 - Story mode
 - Actual units and attacks (with names and everything)
   - Unit customisation?